plankevm/plankevm.github.io/_drafts/the-vision-of-plank.md

 ### Why We're Building Our Own IR

 The EVM as an ISA is simple enough that we believe it's worth investing in a bespoke code generation pipeline that prioritizes optimizations, security, and minimization of attack surface.
-SIR, our language-agnostic IR, was designed for this purpose, providing a low-level foundation that any EVM language can target.
-Besides Plank, Ora (another experimental smart contract language) has already adopted it, and we hope the Solar Solidity compiler will adopt it as well.
+In order to foster collaboration and community contributions, SIR was designed to be language-agnostic.
+[Ora](https://www.oralang.org/), another experimental smart contract language, is already adopting it, and we hope the Solar Solidity compiler will adopt it soon as well.

 Even though some alternative EVM IRs exist today, we decided to build our own because we do not believe they meet our goals:
 - **Yul:** the human-readable IR that Solidity is moving to has several known issues: poor compile times, stack-too-deep edge cases, and suboptimal optimizations.
 - **Venom:** Vyper's new SSA IR is promising due to its gas benchmarks and formal verification efforts.
 However, its Python implementation poses performance and integration challenges.
 Furthermore, it is primarily designed for Vyper and lacks some features we require for memory management.
-- **solx's LLVM fork:** the gas and runtime performance of solx's EVM code generation is promising, but its use of LLVM is concerning.
+- **solx's LLVM fork:** the gas and runtime performance of solx's EVM code generation is promising as well, but its use of LLVM is concerning.
 LLVM is a huge dependency, notoriously slow and difficult to deal with.
 On top of that, LLVM does not natively support the EVM, so it requires continuous maintenance and backporting by the solx team.

 ## Roadmap

 We're building Plank in stages, each designed to ship a meaningful increment while moving towards our end goal of creating a complete, production-ready language.

 - **Phase I: MVP** - end-to-end compilation, fully working comptime, minimal optimizations.
+(End of Q1 2026)
-- **Phase II: Core QoL & Optimizations** - 80/20 quality-of-life improvements, LSP support, core optimizations such as memory management and stack scheduling.
+- **Phase II: Core QoL & Optimizations** - 80/20 quality-of-life improvements, LSP support, core optimizations such as memory management and stack scheduling. (~Q2 2026)
-- **Phase III: Audit-Ready Contracts** - established contract abstractions, audit-ready code, and the beginning of formal verification for key components.
+- **Phase III: Audit-Ready Contracts** - established contract abstraction, audit-ready code, and the beginning of formal verification for key components.
+(TBD)
 - **Phase IV+: Full Verification & AI Assistance** - end-to-end compiler verification, with AI-assisted formal verification support.

-Starting soon, we'll share regular updates on development progress.
-Follow along as Plank and SIR evolve, and we dig deeper into what's happening under the hood.
+(TBD)

 This project is open-source and self-funded.
 If you're interested in contributing code or supporting the effort, reach out to us via [X](https://x.com/plankevm).
+We'll be posting regular updates there and on our [telegram channel](https://t.me/+whhpx5nPli1kNjM6).